-For optimal, low-noise performance, all capacitors ( $C{IN}$ , $C{POUT}$ , C1, C2) should be placed very close to the LM27953.
+For optimal, low-noise performance, all capacitors (C{IN} , C{POUT} , C1, C2) should be placed very close to the LM27961.
 A solid ground plane should be used for IC and component GND connections.
-Refer to the LM27953 Evaluation Board for an example layout.
+Refer to the LM27961 Evaluation Board for an example layout.

-DSBGA MOUNTING
+DSBGA Mounting

-The LM27953 is an 18-bump DSBGA with a bump size of approximately 300 micron diameter.
-The DSBGA package requires specific mounting techniques detailed in Application Note 1112, AN-1112 DSBGA Wafer Level Chip Scale Package (literature number SNVA009).
+The LM27961 is an 18-bump DSBGA with a bump size of approximately 300 micron diameter.
+The DSBGA package requires specific mounting techniques detailed in Application Note 1112 (AN-1112).